 The Brooklyn Community District 16 fellowship or internship is a unique opportunity for individuals pursuing studies in public administration, public health or urban planning, and seeking to work with groups and individuals exploring public interest matters and improved outcomes for residents of the community through the lens of social justice and equity, and in relationship to the social determinants of health and equal opportunity for all.

-The fellow or intern will support Brooklyn Community Board 16 (CB16) which serves the Ocean Hill and Brownsville neighborhoods of Brooklyn and home to approximately 125,000 local residents.
+The fellow or intern will support Brooklyn Community Board 16 (CB16), which serves the Ocean Hill and Brownsville neighborhoods of Brooklyn and is home to approximately 125,000 residents.

 Brooklyn Community Board 16 is one of 59 community boards established as per the Charter of New York City whose purpose is to provide local neighborhood advisory to government agencies, elected officials, community-based organizations, local businesses and residents with operations, responsibilities and or interests in the local community; and when those interests impact overall quality of life for residents in the community.